-In the decades following Italian unification, its authors starting writing in the new common language: Italian.
+In the decades following Italian unification, its authors started writing in the new common language: Italian.
 Italy-based novelist Tim Parks introduces us to some of the best novels by some of Italy's greatest writers.

 You have lived in Italy for 30 years now.
 Perhaps you can tell us about how you came to live and work there.